IBM/gdsc-sdk/python/docs/RiskAnalyticsControllerApi.md

 # **risk_analytics_controller_set_user_ui_settings**
 > Riskanalyticscontrollerv3SetUserUISettingsResponse risk_analytics_controller_set_user_ui_settings(riskanalyticscontrollerv3_set_user_ui_settings_request)

 Summary: Set user UI settings Description: Set the user settings by user id in the mongo collection.
-WARNING: this API should not be used manually or by a system external to Guardium Insights.
-Using this API to change a user settings may prevent the user from using the Risk Event function within Guardium Insights.
+WARNING: this API should not be used manually or by a system external to Guardium.
+Using this API to change a user settings may prevent the user from using the Risk Event function within Guardium.

 ### Example